 A – Lucidchart was originally designed by our CTO and co-founder Ben Dilts because he experienced the pain of working with Visio.
 He and his team were mapping out some complex systems and processes in a prior startup, but they only had 1 copy of Visio.
 This meant one person would make the changes, PDF and email it out to everyone, and wait for handwritten notes or emailed comments to come back.

-“Diagrams done right” describes that Lucidchart accomplishes a couple things.
+“Diagrams done right” describes that Lucidchart accomplishes a couple of things.
 First, it’s easy.
 Plain and simple.
 Unlike traditional tools, Lucidchart allows anyone to quickly and efficiently create great diagrams.
 Second, it’s collaborative.
-Many diagrams are not simply for the benefit of the creator — they are meant to be shared and consumed by others.
+Many diagrams are not simply for of the creator — they are meant to be shared and consumed by others.

 Q – What have been the major changes since we last wrote about Lucidchart two years ago?